Sadik-Hossain/my-obsidian-notes/Courses/MOSH/Control Flow.md

 **4.**\
 lets say, we have a speed limit of 70kmph, if a car driving under or equal to the speed limit, we get "ok" in the console.\
-now every 5 km above the speed limit will get 1 point, if you drive 75kmph, you get `point: 1` in the console.
+now for every 5 km above the speed limit will get 1 point, if you drive 75kmph, you get `point: 1` in the console.

 case:\
 now if u drive 72kmph, ur still get "ok", so every 5km above the speed limit, u will get 1point.